Unlikely Stories, Mostly

 Unlikely Stories, Mostly is the first collection of short stories by Alasdair Gray, published in 1983.

 Publishing history

 Unlikely Stories, Mostly was released as a Canongate hardback in 1983; an erratum slip was inserted into the first edition that read "This slip has been inserted by mistake."

 A Penguin Books paperback was issued in 1984.
-"Five Letters from an Eastern Empire" was issued as a stand-alone work in 1995 as part of Penguin's '60 shilling' series.
+"Five Letters from an Eastern Empire" was issued as a stand-alone work in 1995 as part of Penguin's Penguin 60s series.

 A revised edition with the extra stories "A Unique Case" and "Inches in a Column" in thirteenth and fourteenth place, and a new postscript by Douglas Gifford, was released in 2010.
 "Logopandocy" is retitled "Sir Thomas's Logopandocy", and "Prometheus" as "M. Pollard's Prometheus" in this edition.
 In 2012 the entire work was included in Gray's collection Every Short Story 1951–2012.

 Summary

 Like Gray's best-known work Lanark, the book was published in the 1980s but contains work going back thirty years.